 In 1993, Piontek was replaced by Fatih Terim, who guided Turkey to Euro 1996, their first ever European Championship and their first major tournament appearance since 1954.

 Turkey lost all of their matches at Euro 1996 without scoring.
-However, the Fair Play award was given to Alpay Özalan.
-This was given due to him allowing Goran Vlaovic to run half the length of the field without fouling him as Croatia scored the only goal of their game against Turkey off a counter-attack.
+However, the Fair Play award was given to Alpay Ozalan.
+This was given due to him allowing Goran Vlaovic to run half the length of the field without fouling him as Croatia scored the only goal of the game via a counter-attack.

 Turkey once again qualified for Euro 2000, despite missing out on the 1998 FIFA World Cup in France.